 A financial liability measured at fair value through profit or loss is initially measured at fair value with any associated transaction costs being recognized in profit or loss when incurred.
 Subsequently, the financial liability is re-measured at fair value, and a gain or loss is recognized in profit or loss in the reporting period in which it arises.
 The Company has no financial liabilities classified as fair value through profit or loss.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)